 Approximately 13.4% of Oklahoma’s drivers are on the road illegally without the minimum required auto insurance.
 Unlicensed drivers may get a ticket just for having no insurance, but the penalties can extend into fines or even incarceration time.
 You can be fined up to $250 for driving without insurance in Oklahoma, and although it is not likely for your first offense, you can be sentenced to jail for up to 30 days in some cases.

-In addition, your driver’s license may be suspended, which means you would not be able to legally operate your vehicle on the road.
+In addition, your driver’s license may be suspended until you have obtained insurance, which means you would not be able to legally operate your vehicle on the road.
 Your vehicle’s registration may also be suspended and the vehicle could be impounded.
 In order to undo both of these, administrative fees and other costs typically apply.